Why support men and not women?

 Men with eating disorders are falling through the net

-Men often feel pressured not to show vulnerability – and are less likely to seek help for any mental health issue.
+Guys often feel pressured to not show vulnerability – and are less likely to seek help for any mental health issue.
 Combine that with the reality of obsessive dieting and exercise often being praised instead of raising red flags, and the results are that men are far harder to reach and often only seek help at a later stage.
 We understand this difference, and we use our personal experience and connections to help men with eating disorders receive the specific care they need.